gazebosim/gz-sim/examples/scripts/log_video_recorder/README.md

 ## Running the script

-The demo can be started by running the script:
+Start the demo by running the script:

         bash record_one_run.bash [path_to_log]